-New Mexico AFN is a regional chapter of grantmakers who invest in opportunities for low and middle income individuals and families to build economic well-being.
+New Mexico AFN is a regional chapter of grantmakers who invest in opportunities for low and moderate income individuals and families to build economic well-being.
 Members can include private, public, corporate, and community foundations, public-sector funders, and financial institutions who want to help New Mexicans secure economic stability, for now and for years to come.
 New Mexico AFN seeks to connect funders and their peers in the nonprofit, public, and private sectors.
 Together they will be able to share promising programs and smart strategies, gather knowledge to make their grantmaking more effective, and work to increase investments in asset building.

 How We Work

-- Elevate: New Mexico AFN is positioned to highlight promising practices, key issues, and innovations in the field through funder-only dialogues as well as other convenings.
+- Inform: New Mexico AFN highlights promising practices, key issues, and innovations in the field through funder-only dialogues as well as other convenings.
 Members provide an insightful Southwestern voice to inform national conversations.